diogojc/diogojc.github.io/_posts/2020-12-29-insights-platform.md

            description="Example of Sales and Support Bounded Contexts in Domain-Driven Design"
 %}

-The argument for this approach is that by having domain experts and data modelers share the same language in narrower sub-domains, it becomes easier for the experts (workforce) to consume data from these models and for the modelers to work independently from each other in different domain areas.
+The argument for multiple models is that by having domain experts (workforce) and data modelers share the same language in narrower sub-domains, it becomes easier for the domain experts (workforce) to consume data from these models and for the modelers to work independently from each other in different domain areas.

-At the center of this service will therefore be the implementation of these datasets.
-More concretely the models, their interfaces and the mechanisms by which those interfaces are used to consume and publish data.

-Around these datasets will be the implementations of the interfaces to the outside world.
-These are the connections with transactional sources (pull/push, streaming/pooling, through a database or files, etc.) and the logic necessary to present this data through specific APIs (XMLA, SQL, Parquet, etc.)
+At the core of each dataset is a model and its persistence to a storage medium in a highly normalized form.
+Around the model are the mechanisms by which that model is both filled with data (pull/push, streaming/pooling, ETL/ELT, etc.) and made available for consumption (XMLA, SQL, Parquet, normalized/denormalized etc.).

-This approach is quite similar to the ports and adapters pattern [^6] for isolating application logic and infrastructure.
+This approach is similar to the ports and adapters pattern [^6], illustrated below, for isolating application logic and infrastructure.
 The motivation is to enable the development of the models to be decoupled from the ever evolving transactional systems and end-user tools.

 {% include figure.html
            url="/assets/2020-12-29-insights-platform/ports-and-adapters.png"
            description="Ports and adapters architecture illustration"
 %}

-  * Yellow: A domain context (e.g. Sales) with implementations for a data model and storage mediums.
+  * Yellow: Data model including its storage implementation and medium. (e.g. logical model and it's third normal form on SQL)
-  * Red: Interfaces of the model with the outside world (e.g. Customer Repository).
+  * Red: Interfaces specifying how the model is filled with data and make data available for consumption
-  * Light Blue: Implementation of data movement from outside systems into datasets (e.g. customer extraction from CRM and transactional systems).
+  * Light Blue: Implementation of the interfaces that bring data from outside systems into the model (e.g ETL filling all customers from transactional SQL database).
-  * Dark Blue: Implementation of APIs for data consumption (e.g. XMLA with sales results).
+  * Dark Blue: Implementation of interfaces for data consumption (e.g. XMLA with denormalized sales results).

-Typically the broader an organizations business model the more contexts there will be to fit data into, and therefore datasets that can delivered in this service.
-Prioritization should be done based on demand.
-Although the owners of this platform are always accountable, the implementation of specific datasets can be sourced to other parts of the organization closer to the context in question.
+Although the owners of this platform are always accountable, implementation responsibility can be in other parts of the organization closer to the context in question.

-Although I argue the investment in integrating data and making it interpretable through the usage of context specific languages is this service biggest asset, it does not exclude the usage of tools for metadata cataloguing helping users find the appropriate dataset location and gain trust how that data ends up in front of them.
+Tools for metadata management, cataloguing and lineage can work next to these datasets to help employees find the appropriate dataset, location, provenance.

-On the topic of filling these models and interfaces with data the owners of the platform can take one of two approaches.
+On the topic of who fills these models with data, the owners of the platform can take one of two approaches.
-  * Connect to the systems of data as they are, copy the data and map it to the models.
+  * Connecting to systems of data as they are and bringing the data to the models is part of implementing the service.
-  * Create an interface for ingestion and push the responsibility of connection, copying and mapping to other parts of the organization.
+  * Implement an interface for ingestion and push the responsibility of connecting, mapping and pushing data into the model to other parts of the organization.
-In terms of ports and adapters architecture, should the platform owners be responsible for only its ports or also its adapters?

 Both approaches scale differently as you would expect for heterogeneous landscapes of data systems.

-<span style="color:red">**architect of this part goes here**</span>.

 ----------